1. What is the Covid-19 Urgent Appeal?

 Each NHS charity is there to support their NHS trust or health board and to respond to what they and their staff, volunteers and patients need on an ongoing basis.
 As this crisis develops, there is no doubt those needs will change and NHS charities will continue to respond to that and try to meet those needs.
 Currently, the focus of our member charities is on the immediate and long term needs of staff, volunteers and patients outside of core care and treatment, including setting up comfortable places where they can take a much-needed rest, giving them nutritious meals and drinks, offering mental health support, and helping staff and the patients themselves to stay in touch with their loved ones.

-NHS Charities Together is a small charity with a permanent team of four people.
+NHS Charities Together is a small charity and we have put in place the infrastructure and resource we need to manage funding of this scale.
 Our focus for the appeal is on raising funds and getting them to our member charities as effectively and efficiently as possible, so they can then be used to support NHS trusts, their staff, volunteers and patients.
 We invest the time and resource we need to help us do that and monitor that investment.
-You can find out more about the impact NHS charities have here.
+You can find out more about the impact NHS charities have here (link to the impact report on your website).

 NHS charities are the legal way the NHS receives, holds and spends charitable funds and are dedicated to supporting the NHS.
 They exist for the benefit of current and future NHS patients.